tendermint/spec/spec/core/data_structures.md

 | LastResultHash    | slice of bytes (`[]byte`)     | `LastResultsHash` is the root hash of a Merkle tree built from `ResponseDeliverTx` responses (`Log`,`Info`, `Codespace` and `Events` fields are ignored).
 The first block has `block.Header.ResultsHash == MerkleRoot(nil)`, i.e. the hash of an empty input, for RFC-6962 conformance.                                                                                               | Must  be of length 32                                                                                                                                                                                                  |
 | EvidenceHash      | slice of bytes (`[]byte`)      | MerkleRoot of the evidence of Byzantine behaviour included in this block.                                                                                                                                                                                                                                                                                                             | Must  be of length 32                                                                                                                                                                                                  |
 | ProposerAddress   | slice of bytes (`[]byte`)      | Address of the original proposer of the block.
 Must be a current validator.                                                                                                                                                                                                                                                                                                           | Must  be of length 20                                                                                                                                                                                                  |

-### Validation

-A Header is valid if its corresponding fields are valid.

-- Time:

-    Note: the timestamp of a vote must be greater by at least one millisecond than that of the block being voted on.

-    The timestamp of the first block must be equal to the genesis time (since there's no votes to compute the median).

-    ```go
-    if block.Header.Height == state.InitialHeight {
-        block.Header.Timestamp == genesisTime
-    }
-    ```

-    See the section on [BFT time](../consensus/bft-time.md) for more details.

-- LastBlockID:

-    LastBlockID is the previous block's BlockID:

-    ```go
-    prevBlockParts := MakeParts(prevBlock)
-    block.Header.LastBlockID == BlockID {
-        Hash: MerkleRoot(prevBlock.Header),
-        PartsHeader{
-            Hash: MerkleRoot(prevBlockParts),
-            Total: len(prevBlockParts),
-        },
-    }
-    ```

-    The first block has `block.Header.LastBlockID == BlockID{}`.

 ## Version